-Winter is a beautiful time of year and with all the hustle and bustle of the holiday season it can be easy to overlook winter preparation for your fountain.
-If you live in areas where you do not anticipate temperatures to drop to freezing, you can maintain your fountain as usual; however, if you live in areas that are anticipating freezing temperatures, you should winterize your fountain to protect the fountain and its components.
+Winter is a beautiful time of year.
+With all the hustle and bustle of the holiday season it can be easy to overlook winter preparation for your fountain.
+If you live in an area where you do not anticipate temperatures to drop to freezing, you can maintain your fountain as usual; however, if you live in an area that is anticipating freezing temperatures, you should winterize your fountain to protect the fountain, pumps, and its components.
 Luckily, winter fountain maintenance is simple and can be completed in a short period of time with these three simple steps.

 To keep your fountain well maintained in winter, keep your pump stored in a bucket of fresh water indoors.
 Store this bucket in a place that will not freeze solid.
 The goal is to keep all seals and materials from cracking and breaking.
 In addition, it is important to keep your fountain free from water all winter long.
 You can utilize a fountain cover to stop snow from falling into the fountain where it can melt and refreeze.
 If you anticipate low levels of snow, you can place a towel in the basin of the fountain to collect any melted snow, and remove the towel before it is able to freeze.
 These small steps will insure the protection of your pump all winter long from cracks and breaks.